Undergraduate Department of

 QMB 3200 Quantitative Methods for Business Decisions (3)

-All finance majors must complete the capstone class in Competitive Dynamics (MAN 4752) with a grade of "C-" or better.
+All finance majors must complete the capstone class in Strategic Management and Business Policy (MAN 4720) with a grade of "C–" or better.

 Major Area Requirements for Finance Majors